bfzldh/qingyao/content/about/_index.md

 ---
-date: "2014-07-12"
+date: "2020-05-14"
-title: Qingyao Zhang
+title: Yao
 ---

-This is Qingyao's blog.
+https://psychometric.site/ is temporally redirected to https://psych.netlify.app, which is used as Yao's blog.